【 CONTENTS 】

 ・ English translation

-※Participants need to answer a questionnaire after the workshop.
+※Participants will be required to answer a questionnaire after the event.

 ※Please pay participation fees in cash on the day of the event.